- Code LING2105

 - Understand the different types of linguistic data that can be used as evidence.

-- Select and apply appropriate methods for identifying authorship of texts
+- Select and apply basic methods for analysing linguistic evidence.

-- Understand the potentials and limits of forensic voice identification
+- Understand the potentials and limits of linguistic evidence.

-- Explain, and argue for the role of language and linguistics in the legal system
+- Explain the role of language and linguistics in the legal system.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.